 This is how it works: the buyer’s money first goes to Adyen and only goes to the seller once the payment has been verified.
 Large online platforms such as Netflix or Eventim and transport companies including Easyjet and Flixbus use Adyen.
 It does, however, currently charge a processing fee of €0.10 per transaction and, in some cases, the fees for the individual payment methods themselves are added.
 The service offers a large number of systems that can be integrated.

-For merchants who only record a few transactions per month, the service can thus become more expensive than other digital payment options.
-For WordPress , Adyen only indirectly offers a Plugin (there under "Built by the community").
+For merchants with only a few transactions per month, the service can be more expensive than other digital payment options.
+For WordPress, Adyen only indirectly offers a plugin (there under "Built by the community").
 The company lists another alternative directly for WooCommerce here.